AliBaheri/SDC-term2-Extended-Kalman-Filters/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter Project
 Self-Driving Car Engineer Nanodegree Program

 In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.
+Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project [rubic](https://review.udacity.com/#!/rubrics/748/view).

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)